 – Nikki Lawrence, head of Peo Mela.

-In 2019, how about you start off the year getting to know your child’s teacher?
+How about you get to know your child’s teacher?
 Look at this fun survey, and use it as inspiration for the new school year ahead.
 Source: I Should Be Mopping The Floor